MReintop/DataEngProject_Team2/README.md

 ---- part 2
 1. Filter only category : Memes TAGS : Memes have content tags and additional referrences.
 2. Remove memes with bad words.
 "Sensitive tag in the data ?
 Or NSFW!"
-3. Remove duplicates.
 4. Date into a readable date?
+They might not all be the same.
 5. Uniforming structure.
 6. Search keywords meaning? https://www.wikidata.org/wiki/Property:P646 Filter those to readable data ?
 7. We need to upload the data here ?
 No we need to make airflow project and open the data there.
 8.uniforming content structure, e.g, clustering similar tags